-I went from waking up just on time and rushing through my mornings, to starting the day with one to two hours of quiet, dedicated time just for me.
-I got an early start on personal routines and this put my mind in the right state.
+I went from waking up just on time and rushing through my mornings to starting the day with one to two hours of quiet, dedicated time just for me.
+As a result, I started on personal routines, which put my mind in the right state.

 2. Avoid checking your phone:

 This has to make every list because it is essential.
 I didn’t know the harmful effects of checking my phone first thing in the morning had on me.
 No good can come from feeding your brain information from all over the world before you even have the chance to explore your thoughts.

 The last thing I needed was the chaotic media dictating my mind right when I woke up.
 Try it.
 I promise it will make all the difference.

 This is a great way to get all the negative self-talk out of the way before you get down to business.
 Julia Cameron introduced morning pages in The Artist’s Way.
 I take out my journal and put my thoughts on the page when I wake up.
 This is a form of meditation where your subconscious-thoughts surface, and in a way, writing them down unlocks your creativity.